Multistage Mixed Precision Iterative Refinement: Numerical experiments

 \section{Numerical experiments}

-In this section we present numerical experiments performed in MATLAB on a number of synthetic and real-world matrices from SuiteSparse \cite{dh:11} for TSIR and other single-stage iterative refinement variants in three precisions.
+In this section we present numerical experiments performed in MATLAB on a number of synthetic and real-world matrices from SuiteSparse \cite{dh:11} for MSIR and single-stage iterative refinement variants in three precisions.
+The problems we test are small and are meant to demonstrate the numerical behavior of the algorithms.
+Performance results for SIR and GMRES-based variants for larger problems on modern GPUs can be found in, e.g., \cite{ht:18}.

 For quadruple precision, we use the Advanpix multiprecision computing toolbox for MATLAB \cite{advanpix}.
-To simulate half precision floating point arithmetic, we use the \texttt{chop} library and associated functions from \cite{higham2019simulating}, available at \texttt{https://github.com/higham/chop} and \texttt{https://github.com/SrikaraPranesh/LowPrecision\_Simulation}.
+To simulate half precision floating point arithmetic, we use the \texttt{chop} library and associated functions from \cite{higham2019simulating}, available in the repositories \texttt{https://github.com/higham/chop} and \texttt{https://github.com/SrikaraPranesh/LowPrecision\_Simulation}.
 For single and double precision we use the built-in MATLAB datatypes.
 All experiments were performed on a computer with an Intel Core i7-9750H processor with 12 CPUs and 16 GB RAM with OS system Ubuntu 20.04.1 using MATLAB 2020a.
-Our TSIR algorithm and associated functions are available through the repository \texttt{https://github.com/edoktay/tsir}, which includes scripts for generating the data and plots in this work.
+Our MSIR algorithm and associated functions are available through the repository \texttt{https://github.com/edoktay/msir}, which includes scripts for generating the data and plots in this work.

+In all experiments, we use $i_{max}=2000$ and $\rho_{thresh}=0.5$.
+We have chosen to use a very high value for $i_{max}$ in both MSIR and single-stage algorithms as it allows us to see the true convergence behavior of each algorithm (and the benefits of MSIR in cases where convergence for single-stage algorithms happens eventually but is very slow).
+Of course, in practice, one would use a much smaller value.

-In all experiments, we use $i_{max}=10$ and $\rho_{thresh}=0.5$.
-For GMRES convergence tolerance, we use $\tau = 10^{-6}$ when the working precision is single and $\tau = 10^{-10}$ when the working precision is double.
+For the GMRES convergence tolerance, we use $\tau = 10^{-6}$ when the working precision is single and $\tau = 10^{-10}$ when the working precision is double.
 We set $k_{max} = 0.1n$.
-For purposes of discerning the actual attainable accuracy of TSIR, in the experiments we explicitly compute and plot the computed forward and backward errors and use these as stopping criteria rather than the error estimate given by \eqref{eq:convdetection}.
+For purposes of discerning the actual attainable accuracy of MSIR, in the experiments we explicitly compute and plot the computed forward and backward errors and use these as stopping criteria rather than the error estimate given by \eqref{eq:convdetection}.
 For a fair numerical comparison, we also apply the scalings discussed in Section \ref{sec:scaling} in SIR, SGMRES-IR, and GMRES-IR.